Wapiti08/LogAnalyzer/README.md

 - analyse the paramaters in log key
 - combine results from both model
 - analyse the time series data generated from window size and time interval by PCA.
-- online learning for feedback
+- online learning for feedbacks

 For the dataset, I have given some examples and you can put your own data into that folder.